-- Remote AP FIPS mode When the module is configured as a Remote AP, it is intended to be deployed in a remote location (relative to the Mobility Controller).
-The module provides cryptographic processing in the form of IPSec for all traffic to and from the Mobility Controller. - Remote Mesh Portal FIPS mode When the module is configured in Mesh Portal mode, it is intended to be connected over a physical wire to the mobility controller.
+- Remote AP (RAP) FIPS mode When the module is configured as a Remote AP, it is intended to be deployed in a remote location (relative to the Mobility Controller).
+The module provides cryptographic processing in the form of IPSec for all traffic to and from the Mobility Controller that has been validated. - Control Plane Security (CPSec) protected AP FIPS mode When the module is configured as a Control Plane Security protected AP it is intended to be deployed in a local/private location (LAN, WAN, MPLS) relative to the Mobility Controller).
+The module provides cryptographic processing in the form of IPSec for all Control traffic to and from the Mobility Controller. - Remote Mesh Portal FIPS mode When the module is configured in Mesh Portal mode, it is intended to be connected over a physical wire to the mobility controller.
 These modules serve as the connection point between the Mesh Point and the Mobility Controller.
 Mesh Portals communicate with the Mobility Controller through IPSec and with Mesh Points via 802.11i session.
 The Crypto Officer role is the Mobility Controller that authenticates via IKEv1/IKEv2 pre-shared key or RSA certificate authentication method, and Users are the "n" Mesh Points that authenticate via 802.11i preshared key.